DimitrisTsel/DjangoCRM/README.md

 1. Clone the repository:
 https://github.com/DimitrisTsel/DjangoCRM.git

-2. Navigate to the project directory:
+2. Navigate to the project directory: `cd django-crm`
-4. Activate the virtual environment:
+3. Activate the virtual environment:
 - On Windows:
   ```
   venv\Scripts\activate